 Calculate your path to Financial Independence and Retire Early (FIRE).
 See your FIRE number, years to financial freedom, Coast FIRE milestone, and detailed net worth projections based on your savings rate and investment returns.

 FIRE is built on a simple equation: save aggressively, invest wisely, and let compound growth do the heavy lifting.
-Your FIRE number equals your annual expenses divided by your withdrawal rate (typically 4%).
+Your FIRE number equals your annual expenses divided by your withdrawal rate (typically 4%, based on the 4% rule from the Trinity Study).
 If you spend $40,000 per year, you need $1,000,000.
 If you spend $80,000, you need $2,000,000.
 Reducing expenses has a double effect: it increases how much you save AND decreases how much you need.

 |---|---|